Politics

 Share

-In a decisive towards financial planning and recovery, the Ondo State of has a comprehensive of N698.66 billion for the fiscal year 2025.
+In a decisive move towards financial planning and economic recovery, the Ondo State House of Assembly has passed a comprehensive budget of N698.66 billion for the fiscal year 2025.
 This figure represents an increase of N43.43 billion from the initial budget proposal of N655.23 billion, which was put forward by Governor Lucky Aiyedatiwa.

 The Speaker of the Ondo State House of Assembly, Olamide Oladiji, expressed unwavering support for Governor Aiyedatiwa’s vision for state advancement.
 Reflecting on the Assembly’s achievements in 2024, Oladiji conveyed optimism about the transformative impact of the 2025 budget.
-He underscored the importance of -executive synergy in driving the state forward, promising diligence in legislative duties to ensure the budget’s .
+He underscored the importance of legislative-executive synergy in driving the state forward, promising continued diligence in legislative duties to ensure the budget’s success.

 Share